3 Major Impacts Of Expat Relocation Due To COVID-19 Outbreak

 But for some employees and businesses, the threat of unemployment looms as businesses struggle with the spread of the virus.
 Employees are also seeking temporary evacuation or extended home leave from their work assignment overseas.
 With so much uncertainty and instability, expats are looking into global relocation services to help make their move to an alternative location away from countries that are hit the most.
 At the same time, they may also wish to return temporarily to their home country with great urgency and be with their families during this time of crisis.

 Be sure to register with your local embassy or Foreign Ministry/State Department in the country you are in.
-Account for passport, visa and home country travel restrictions as part of your decision-making process.
-To help you in your move, Moovaz is a removalist in Singapore that provides relocation assistance and the capability to ship your belongings.
+Account for passport, visa, and home country travel restrictions as part of your decision-making process.
+To help you in your move, Moovaz is an international relocation platform that provides relocation assistance and the capability to engage different services throughout your whole relocation journey.
 As the virus is evolving globally, we are committed to monitor and adapt to this developing situation, provide relocation solutions and keep you informed for a safe travel journey.